When skinny becomes sick, healthy needs to become an act of rebellion

 I also thought that maybe, just maybe, on the other side of the spectrum, we would be able to heal conversations about obesity – and talk about it as a serious medical issue needing attention, without shaming and belittling women in the process.

 We had a real opportunity to reclaim some level of sanity, when it came to weight and body image, and instead we entered an uncharted territory of not talking about it at all.
-Under the disguise of “giving women freedom to just be” and “not criticizing any women’s body” and allowing women “to express who they want to be” we were and are expected to keep our mouths shut, even if our fellow-women are doing something that is unhealthy and absolutely damaging to their health and bodies.
-How did we, women, ended up buying it as a good thing?
-What kind of twisted logic made us see that as a “supportive” thing?
+Under the disguise of “giving women freedom to just be” and “not criticizing any women’s body” and allowing women “to express who they want to be”, we were (and we still are) expected to keep our mouths shut, be quiet, not comment, even if our fellow-women were doing something that was unhealthy and absolutely damaging to their health and bodies.

 And then GLP-1s spilled all over the developed world.
-We entered true Wild West of medicine, and suddenly what was achievable only for celebrities and influencers – namely skinny look, became available for masses as well.
+We entered true Wild West of medicine, and suddenly what was achievable only for celebrities and influencers – namely skinny look - became available for masses as well.
 With time these meds got cheaper, and skinny jabs became easier to access.

 I am not sure what the next “inspirational carrot” is going to be, but the “skinny” offered to us today has raised its’ ugliest head yet.
 What we see in Hollywood and among celebrities today, is so skinny that it makes “heroin chic” from 90s look almost-healthy.
-What we see today is so sick, so emaciated, that it is hard to overlook clinical markers for a full blown malnutrition diagnosis, and – most likely – an eating disorder hiding in the shadows.

-It is as if skinny from the 90s lashed out with a furious desire for a revenge, after seeing that bit of progress that was made towards body-inclusivity.
+It is as if skinny from the 90s lashed out with a furious desire for a revenge, after seeing that bit of a progress that was made towards body-inclusivity.

 And thanks goodness many women out there are not buying it.